-The proposed estimator is implemented within OpenVINS [10], which contains a visual-inertial simulator and a realtime modular sliding window EKF-based VINS estimator.
-The basic configurations for our simulator are listed in Table IV.
-To simulate RS visual bearing measurements, we follow the logic presented by [6] and [11].
-Static environmental features are first generated along the length of the trajectory at random depths and bearings.
-Then, for a given imaging time of features in view, we project each into the current image frame using the true camera intrinsic and distortion model to find the corresponding observation row.
+features are first generated along the trajectory at random depths and bearings.
+Then, for a given imaging time, we project each feature in view into the current image frame using the true camera intrinsic and distortion model and find the corresponding observation row.
 Given this projected row and image time, we can find the pose at which that RS row should have been exposed.
 We can then re-project this feature into the new pose and iterate until the projected row does not change (which typically requires 2-3 iterations).
 We now have a feature measurement which occurs at the correct pose given its RS row.
 This measurement is then corrupted with white noise.
 The imaging timestamp corresponding to the starting row is then shifted by the true IMU-camera time offset t_d to simulate cross-sensor delay.

-It is important to note that in the following we only present the most prominent results due to space limits, while the comprehensive simulation and experimental results can be found in our companion technical report [52].
+It is important to note that, in the following paper, we only present the most prominent results due to space limits, while comprehensive simulation and experimental results can be found in our companion technical report [44].